International Advisory Board

 Roger Mac Ginty is Professor of Peace and Conflict Studies at the Humanitarian and Conflict Response Institute, and the Department of Politics at The University of Manchester.
 His research has been on peace processes, political violence, and local responses to international peace-support interventions.
 Roger writes a blog on peace, conflict, and international relations.

-Charlotte Morris is a Senior Conflict and Governance Advisor at the UK’s Department for International Development, within the Governance, Conflict, and Social Development Research Team.
+Charlotte Morris is a Senior Conflict and Governance Advisor at the UK Foreign, Commonwealth & Development Office.

 Professor Christina Murray